 Motivating, supporting, and managing employees is essential to most diversified vegetable farms.
 FairShare, in partnership with Dane County Extension, assists farmers in strengthening these skills through two labor management training programs – Becoming the Employer of Choice for vegetable farm employers and Training and Education for Aspiring Managers for vegetable farm employees.
 Practical tools and peer-to-peer discussion are at the center of each program.

 ORGANIC VEGETABLE PRODUCTION CONFERENCE

-This two-day event in early February draws farmers from around the Midwest and beyond.
+This producer-initiated conference is designed for advanced growers and attracts participants from throughout the Midwest and beyond.
 Every session digs deep on one vegetable or farm management practice and is accompanied by a detailed handout including explicit information from three farmers working at different scales.